SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

             * Updated the discussion of custom operators that contain a dot in the :ref:`LexicalStructure_Operators` section.

+            * Updated figures to show the deallocation process more clearly in the :ref:`AutomaticReferenceCounting.rst` section

             * Removed discussion of C-style ``for`` loops, the ``++`` prefix and postfix operators,